waimea-lscammell-300DTD/300DTD-Assesment-Luke/docs/design.md

 ### Meeting the System Requirements

-I think I met the requirements pretty effectivly
+I think I met the requirements pretty effectivly I tried my best to implement the features that I planned on using in my website.
+The features I think I implimented well is the cart system which is the main part of my website.
+I made it easy for users to add thier products and then put in a order for Jess to make the products.
+Some other features I think I did well was the adding product system and the order page for the admin

 Replace this text with a brief evaluation of how well you met the requirements that you defined at the start of the project, etc. Look back at the list of features / functionality you initially set and discuss how well your system has implemented each one.